 Assumption of the Virgin by Correggio

-The Feast of the Assumption is a very important day in the Catholic religion.
+The Feast of the Assumption of Mary is a very important day in the Catholic religion.
 It is the principal feast of the Blessed Virgin, the mother of Jesus Christ.

 This feast commemorates two events - the departure of Mary from this life and the assumption of her body into heaven.